Love and Kisses (song): Chart performance

-"Love and Kisses" was officially released in Australia in February 1990.
+"Love and Kisses" was released in Australia in February 1990.
 The song debuted on the ARIA Singles Chart at number 40 on 11 March 1990.
 It reached number four six weeks later and remained on the top 100 chart for 20 weeks, being certified gold.
 The single also reached number 15 in New Zealand, staying on the chart for seven weeks.
 In the United Kingdom, "Love and Kisses" was released on 18 March 1991.
 It reached number eight on the UK Singles Chart and number 22 on the Irish Singles Chart.
 In Belgium, the track reached number 48.

 Music video

 The music video for "Love and Kisses" was directed by Paul Goldman and Craig Griffin.
 The video features Minogue dancing in front of a white background with a group of dancers.
 It begins with close-up images of Minogue, dressed in a leather outfit.
 She is then shown with a group of dancers dancing in front of a changing backdrop.
 Black-and-white scenes of Minogue singing by herself are intercut throughout.
 It was released commercially on The Videos in 1996 and The Hits & Beyond special edition companion DVD in 2006.